 If you've heard anything about Taiwanese food, oyster omelette is probably one of them.
 And even if not, this a deliciously unusual dish you should try.
 Quick to make and lots of flavor.

 When we went to Taiwan a few years ago, I read up on things a fair bit before we went so I had an idea of what I wanted to do and what things to try, particularly food.
 Unfortunately a late season typhoon messed with some of my plans and so I didn't get to hike on the coast, as I had hoped, but I did get to try a good range of food.

 I managed to try all of them - the tea was great and a wonderful experience in the tranquil hills so close to the bustling capital.
 Stinky tofu...well let's just say I won't be rushing back to have more.
 I almost didn't manage to have oyster omelette, but managed to sneak it in on the last day.

 Unfortunately my now husband became ill so while he would have managed to join me doing some sightseeing at the end of our trip he was stuck in the hotel room.
 Although since we have since found he seems to have an intolerance of oysters, it's maybe just as well (I do at least benefit in managing to enjoy things like oysters Rockefeller all to myself when I made them).

 Most recipes use a kind of starch slury, like tapioca or potato starch mixed with a bit of water.
-For some reason I seem to remember noodles in there, but I may be wrong.
-Either way, I liked it made with thin rice noodles and think it is probably easier for a Western palette to like (and easier to source), but do try both and see what you prefer.
+For some reason I remembered noodles in there, but it seems this may have been a mistake.
+Personally, I liked it made with thin rice noodles and think it is probably easier for a Western palette to like (and easier to source), but do try both and see what you prefer.

 While this Taiwanese oyster omelette is traditionally a quick street food snack, I think it deserves a place on a plate too so that you can enjoy the simple but delicious flavors that bit longer.
 You'll be wanting to make it again soon, too.

-- 2 tbsp ketchup
+- 2 tablespoon ketchup

-- 1 tbsp sugar
+- 1 tablespoon sugar

-- 1 tbsp miso paste
+- 1 tablespoon miso paste

-- 1/2 oz rice sticks 15g, thin rice noodles
+- ½ oz rice sticks 15g, thin rice noodles

 - 1 cup greens 30g, ideally Asian greens such as A-choy, or baby spinach good alternative